Sparen/DanmakufuVideos/README.md

 * Make sure your json is valid and you haven't forgotten or left a random comma somewhere
 * Outdated information should be removed whenever possible
 * Scripts are in reverse order of release, with **newer projects at the top**.
+* Compilation videos are not to be included.

 And yes, I will revise all of your pull requests...